 Welcome to Nixon Wenger LLP

-Employment law involves the professional relationship between companies and non-union employees.
+Employment law involves the professional relationship between organizations and non-union employees.
 Most non-union employment contracts are unwritten, but they are, nevertheless, contracts.
-Although the law which governs employee contracts is found in statutes such as the Employment Standards Act, their interpretation and enforcement is left largely to the courts.
+The law that governs employment is found in statutes such as the Employment Standards Act, Canada Labour Code and the Human Rights Code, as well as in the judge made law.
+The interpretation and enforcement of employment disputes falls to the courts and various administrative tribunals.

-Many employees in British Columbia carry on employment under the Employment Standards Act.
+Workplaces in B.C. are either provincially or federally regulated.
+The majority of employees are covered under the Employment Standards Act.
 This legislation generally establishes the basic entitlements of employees with respect to compensation, hours of work, vacation and leaves of absence, among other things.
+Similarly, the Canada Labour Code sets out basic entitlements for employees who work for federally regulated organizations.

-Our lawyers are familiar with the obligations of both employers and employees under the Employment Standards Act and are capable in both advising and representing clients on claims or potential claims arising under this legislation.
+Our lawyers are familiar with the obligations of both employers and employees under the Employment Standards Act and Canada Labour Code and are capable in both advising and representing clients on claims or potential claims arising under this legislation.

 Recent years have brought heightened scrutiny of the employer’s duty to maintain workplace safety for employees.
 Health and Safety refers not only to risk of physical injury, but also mental health.